J-Calvelo/Annotation-Biomphalaria-sudanica/README.md

 - samtools (https://github.com/samtools/samtools)
 - htseq-count (https://github.com/htseq/htseq)
 #### Other Variables:
-- mito_genome: Full path to a fasta file with the conting/scaffold with the mitochondrial genome
+- mito_genome: Full path to a fasta file with the conting/scaffold with the mitochondrial genome.
+File: Mitocondrial_genome.fa
-- mito_htseq_illumina_gff: Full path to a GFF file with annotated mitochondrial genome
+- mito_htseq_illumina_gff: Full path to a GFF file with annotated mitochondrial genome (modified for convinience).
+File: Mitocondrial_htseq_Illumina.gff

 Note: For convininence mito_htseq_illumina_gff has every feature identidied as a "gene" (third column of the gff) to better identify reads that overlap different features.